Kiss (band): 1971–1975: early years

 On March 13 of that year, the band recorded a five-song demo tape with producer Eddie Kramer.
 Former TV director Bill Aucoin, who had seen the group at a handful of showcase concerts in the summer of 1973, offered to become the band's manager in mid-October.
 Kiss agreed, with the condition that Aucoin signed the band to a record label within two weeks.
 On November 1, 1973, Kiss became the first act signed to former teen pop singer and Buddah Records executive Neil Bogart's new label, Casablanca Records.

 The band entered Bell Sound Studios in New York City on October 10, 1973, to begin recording its first album.
 On December 31, the band had its official industry premiere at the Academy of Music in New York City, opening for Blue Öyster Cult.
 It was at this concert that, for the first of many times, Simmons accidentally set his hair (which was coated in hairspray) ablaze while performing his fire-breathing routine.
 His trademark stalking stage-moves were inspired by the creature Ymir of the movie 20 Million Miles to Earth.

-Kiss's first tour started on February 5, 1974, in Edmonton, Alberta, a cafeteria at the Northern Alberta Institute of Technology, as an opening act.
+Kiss's first tour started on February 5, 1974, at a cafeteria at the Northern Alberta Institute of Technology in Edmonton, Alberta, as an opening act.
 The band's self-titled debut album was released on February 18.
 Casablanca and Kiss promoted the album heavily throughout the spring and summer of 1974.

 Being in Kiss in the very first year and touring around the United States, we felt like we were taking off.
 It was like somebody pushing you into the deep end of the pool, whether you can swim or not.
 The early years of Kiss were far from glamorous.
 We rode in a station wagon hundreds of miles every day.
 We would take turns driving and sleeping in the back.
 We ate burgers at roadside taverns.
 We stopped and peed on the side of long stretches of a highway when we couldn't find a town anywhere near.
 We ate beans and franks because we couldn't afford better food as we were on an $85 a week salary!
 Becoming a rock star was better than anything and beyond anything I ever imagined.
 There were moments of doubt for me that we were gonna make it.